jerrythomas/rokkit/sites/rokkit/src/stories/02-data-driven/07-tree/02-root/README.md

 ---
-title: Introduction
+title: Root
 ---

-# {title}

 A tree is an extension of a [NestedList](/nestedlist) with a single root node.
 If items array has more than one item, a default root item will be added.

 ## Basic Usage